kimaramy/use-query-param/packages/use-query-params/README.md

 <!-- Complements ReactRouter -->

-If you are doing a React-based project, you will probably be using `ReactRouter` together with a high probability.
-However, the part where `ReactRouter` uses query string as a state, i.e., `useSearchParams`, returns instance of `URLSearchParams`, so you may need to parse it again.
-Therefore, this library can help you when you're trying to use query params with `ReactRouter`, another `History` API-based router library either.
+If you are doing a React-based project, you will probably be using `ReactRouter` or `NextRouter` together.
+However, the part where these routers use query string as a state, i.e., `useSearchParams`, returns instance of `URLSearchParams`, so you may need to parse it again.
+Therefore, this library can help you when you're trying to use query params with `ReactRouter` or `NextRouter`, and the other `History` API-based router libraries.

 ## Features